Symitar job file commands

 ;SEND_OUTPUT_TO_QOUT true | false

-EXCEPTION_REPORT is the command to cause RSJ to terminate if any matching report has too few pages in it or too many pages in it.
-The report name may contain a wildcard "*" to match multiple reports.
-Once an EXCEPTION_REPORT directive is defined, it is active for the remainder of the job file or until an EXCEPTION_REPORT_CLEAR directive is encountered.
-This command allows for the matching of any report whereas the MAX_EXCEPTIONS directive only matches EDIT exceptions.
-Symitar has at least seven different forms for exceptions which is why a generalized approach is necessary to allow control over all possible exception forms.
+EXCEPTION_REPORT causes RSJ to terminate if any matching report has too few or too many pages.
+The report name may contain a wildcard * to match multiple reports.
+Once defined, this directive is active for the remainder of the job file or until an EXCEPTION_REPORT_CLEAR directive is encountered.

 ;EXCEPTION_REPORT "REPORT NAME" #_of_pages LT|LE|GT|GE

-The quotes around report name are mandatory.
-There are no defaults for this command because it is turned off by default.
+The quotes around the report name are mandatory.
+This directive is turned off by default.

 ;Error if any report name ending in EXCEPTION is >= 10 pages